rackerlabs/rackspace-how-to/content/cloud-servers/what-is-new-with-onmetal-cloud-servers.md

 Managed Cloud portfolio, you won't spend as much managing your servers.

 The chassis is all solid-state.
-We removed cooling fans from the boxes and do not using any spinning media.
+We removed cooling fans from the boxes and do not use any spinning media.
 This reduces heat and vibration, and helps increase MTBF.
 In order to deliver the economy of colocation that customers require, we optimized the configuration based on specific workload requirements like "database transactions per second per dollar"